Diagnosis & Tests

 If you or someone you care for is having problems with memory, language, and decision-making that seem to be getting worse, schedule an appointment with a healthcare professional, preferably a geriatrician.
 A geriatrician is a physician who has advanced training in caring for older adults.

 If you’re having these problems, it’s best to bring a relative or close friend with you when you see a healthcare professional.
 If someone you know is having these problems, it's best if you or another relative or close friend go with them to the appointment to help make sure that the healthcare professional has accurate information.

 To determine whether an older adult might have dementia, a healthcare professional will:

-- Ask about the person’s medical history.
+- Ask about the person’s medical and social history.

 - Review the prescription and over-the-counter medications, supplements, and herbal and other remedies the person is taking.
 These might be causing changes in mental ability, mood, and behavior.
 (Bring or make a list of all medications, vitamin supplements, and herbal remedies to show the healthcare provider.)